Doctor of Philosophy

 All students must take at least 33 credit hours at the 700 level.
 See below for more detailed information on requirements.

-54 Credit hours for qualified students with an MS degree in Computer Science (please see the end of this proposal for requirements for students with BS degrees):
+54 credit hours for qualified students with an MS degree in Computer Science (please see the last section for requirements for students with only BS degrees):

 - CSC 701 (3 CH) Orientation and Introduction to Research